 Surface decompression (Sur-D) is a decompression technique used primarily in military and commercial surface-supplied diving.
-On a Sur-D decompression schedule, the first part of a diver's decompression is completed in the water and the remainder is completed in a deck decompression chamber (DDC) after the diver surfaces.
+On a Sur-D decompression schedule, the first part of a diver's decompression is completed in the water, and the remainder is completed in a deck decompression chamber (DDC) after the diver surfaces.

 Surface decompression requires the use of a DDC and so is beyond the scope of most recreational and public safety diving.
-It is mainly used during time-sensitive diving operations where divers must be cycled in and out of the water quickly, and when sea conditions are unfavorable in order to minimize the diver's time spent decompressing in the water.
+It is mainly used during time-sensitive diving operations where divers must be cycled in and out of the water quickly and when sea conditions are unfavorable to minimize the diver's time spent decompressing in the water.
 Surface decompression is used in both air and mixed gas (helium and oxygen, or HeO2) diving operations.

 Surface decompression is almost always associated with surface-supplied diving, a technique in which the compressed gas supply is transferred from the surface to the diver's life-support equipment via a flexible hose.
 It requires the use of a deck decompression chamber (DDC), pictured below.